-Different Curly Hair Types
+Different Wavy and Curly Hair Types

 The different curly hair types are categorized into numbers and letters, which may sound very clinical.
 But trust us, these are just labels, so don’t feel intimidated.
 Now, let’s get to know kulot hair better.